StefanGam/FRM_SD_GNN/README.md

 # FRM–SD Network Analysis for Cryptocurrencies

-This repository implements a pipeline to compute a Financial Risk Measure (FRM) for cryptocurrencies using penalized quantile‐lasso, construct monthly Stochastic Dominance (SD) networks from FRM signals, extract network‐centrality features, build a network‐risk factor, and evaluate its performance via Fama–French‐style regressions.
+This repository implements a pipeline to compute a Financial Risk Measure (FRM) for cryptocurrencies using penalized quantile-lasso, construct monthly Stochastic Dominance (SD) networks from FRM signals, extract network-centrality features, build a network-risk factor, and evaluate its performance via Fama–French-style regressions.

 ---